-- Balanced Portfolio of Goals (Difficulty and Time).
-The continuum of scientific discovery affirms the need for a balanced portfolio of goals, ranging from low- to high-difficulty, and short- to long-term.
-NIH presents its scientific research outcome goals in a matrix framework (See GPRA Performance Goal Narratives by Five Functional Areas) to show the nature and extent of its portfolio. - Goal Selection Criteria.
-NIH selected 66 specific, representative research goals as proxies for performance on the larger, research portfolio.
-As noted above, the goals were selected based on the following criteria: - The goals are representative, not comprehensive; that is, taken together the goals represent the breadth of NIH's portfolio.
-The goals address basic, prevention, diagnostic, and treatment research. - o The goals are objective; that is, they permit a comparison between the actual achievement level and that targeted by the performance goal. - o The goals are reportable; that is, they lend themselves to annual reporting, including incremental progress. - o The goals are not obviously attainable; that is, they must be recognized as something that could be achieved in the future, but may not be reachable for any number of reasons-the unpredictable progress of science, funding, and/or development of new tools needed to achieve the goal. - o The goals are as specific (e.g., to a disease or definable problem) as possible, with reference to a metric and/or a date for progress/completion, as appropriate. - o The goals are meaningful; that is, they will be credible to the research community and the public; and they are important to the NIH and its research mission. - The Four Ps Preemptive, Predictive, Personalized, Participatory.
-The Scientific Research Outcomes represent the continuum of scientific discovery, which support the Four Ps of the NIH Core Strategic Vision, and promote the transformation to precision medicine: - Transform medicine and health from a curative to a preemptive paradigm (Preemptive) - o Support basic research to identify the earliest molecular stages of disease in complex biological systems (Predictive)
+- Balanced Portfolio of Measures (Difficulty and Time).
+The continuum of scientific discovery affirms the need for a balanced portfolio of measures, ranging from low- to high-difficulty, and short- to long-term.
+NIH presents its scientific research outcome measures in a matrix framework (See GPRA Performance Measure Narratives by Five Functional Areas) to show the nature and extent of its portfolio. - Measure Selection Criteria.
+NIH selects representative research measures as proxies for performance on the larger, research portfolio.
+As noted above, the measures were selected based on the following criteria: - The measures are representative, not comprehensive; that is, taken together the measures represent the breadth of NIH's portfolio.
+The measures address basic, prevention, diagnostic, and treatment research. - The measures are objective; that is, each permits a comparison between the actual achievement level and that targeted by the performance measure. - The measures are reportable; that is, each lends itself to annual reporting, including incremental progress. - The measures are not obviously attainable; that is, each must be recognized as something that could be achieved in the future, but may not be reachable for any number of reasons-the unpredictable progress of science, funding, and/or development of new tools needed to achieve the measure.

-- Accelerate translation of findings from the bench to the bedside to the community (Personalized) - o Provide the evidence and knowledge base to allow for a rational transformation of our healthcare system (Participatory) - Target Adjustments.
+- The measures are as specific (e.g., to a disease or definable problem) as possible, with reference to a metric and/or a date for progress/completion, as appropriate. - The measures are meaningful; that is, each will be credible to the research community and the public; and the measures are important to the NIH and its research mission. - The Four Ps Preemptive, Predictive, Personalized, Participatory.
+The Scientific Research Outcomes represent the continuum of scientific discovery, which support the Four Ps of the NIH Core Strategic Vision, and promote the transformation to precision medicine: - Transform medicine and health from a curative to a preemptive paradigm (Preemptive) - Support basic research to identify the earliest molecular stages of disease in complex biological systems (Predictive) - Accelerate translation of findings from the bench to the bedside to the community (Personalized) - Provide the evidence and knowledge base to allow for a rational transformation of the Nation's healthcare system (Participatory) - Target Adjustments.
 The prospective target-based approach for science requires flexibility to reflect the discovery process.
-If an annual target is adjusted, it incorporates new knowledge and redirects performance towards achieving the best science of the goal. - Budget/Performance Integration.
-The required specific scientific focus of the performance goals does not lend itself to NIH level allocation of funds.
+If an annual target is adjusted, it incorporates new knowledge and redirects performance towards achieving the best science of the measure. - Budget/Performance Integration.
+The required specific scientific focus of the performance measures does not lend itself to NIH level allocation of funds.
 Priority setting and funding occur below the NIH level penumbra.
-To achieve specificity, particular performance goals are created by program staff and funded at the Institute level with multiple contributors.
-Often, the specificity of the goal is not captured at the level of the multiple contributing Institutes' penumbra either, since many are supported by grants and contracts.
-However, every performance goal is treated as a priority, performance is diligently monitored, and budgets are adjusted to facilitate the best possible outcome.
+To achieve specificity, particular performance measures are created by program staff and funded at the Institute level with multiple contributors.
+Often, the specificity of the measure is not captured at the level of the multiple contributing Institutes' penumbra either, since many are supported by grants and contracts.
+However, every performance measure is treated as a priority, performance is diligently monitored, and budgets are adjusted to facilitate the best possible outcome.